Singapore welcomes babies born on National Day

 She told The Straits Times that she was hospitalised on Saturday as she had come down with stomach flu while 38 weeks pregnant.

-Her gynaecologist was worried that the resulting dehydration could lead to blood clots, she said.
+Her doctor had been worried that the resulting dehydration could lead to blood clots, she said.

 She added that as her situation did not improve on Sunday, the couple decided to induce labour the next day to avoid complications for the pregnancy.